SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/THM/picklerick.md

    ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/a634be9f-cbb6-45fd-9355-88500f0fbaa4)

-- I logged in with the username and password <the weird word> which reveals a php page for shell commands execution
+- I logged in with the username and password <the weird word> which reveals a php page for shell commands execution and the picture below provides the result of executing 'ls'

   ![image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/assets/98669513/341db42e-b00e-4602-b9bb-1d0eee1c2484)